Stellar Bancorp, Inc. Announces First Quarter 2023 Earnings Release and Conference Call Date

-/EIN News/ -- HOUSTON, April 06, 2023 (GLOBE NEWSWIRE) -- Stellar Bancorp, Inc. (the “Company”) (NASDAQ: STEL) today announced that it will hold a conference call to discuss first quarter 2023 results.
+HOUSTON, April 06, 2023 (GLOBE NEWSWIRE) -- Stellar Bancorp, Inc. (the "Company") STEL today announced that it will hold a conference call to discuss first quarter 2023 results.
 The call will be held on Friday, April 28, 2023, at 8:00 a.m.
 Central Time (9:00 a.m.
 Eastern Time).
-The related earnings release will be issued prior to the market opening on April 28, 2023, and will also be available on the Investor Relations section of the Company’s website at ir.stellarbancorpinc.com, under Press Releases.
+The related earnings release will be issued prior to the market opening on April 28, 2023, and will also be available on the Investor Relations section of the Company's website at ir.stellarbancorpinc.com, under Press Releases.

 Conference Call and Live Webcast